WrittenGames/OpenIdUserBundle/Resources/doc/index.md

 ## Prerequisites

-This version of the bundle requires Symfony 2.1.
+This version of the bundle requires Symfony 2.1 or higher.

-## Installation
+## Installation (TODO: instructions need adapting after making it storage agnostic)

 Installation is a reasonably quick 6 step process: